nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Main Success Scenario (MSS):
 1. The Salesperson issues the `clear` command.
 2. The system deletes all contacts from the contact list.
-3. The system shows a success message: "All contacts have been deleted."
+3. The system shows a success message: `All contacts have been deleted.`

    **Use case ends.**